 Very soon after landing, D Company entrained for Marchenoir (Loir-et-Cher), under the command of Lieut.
 Conklin.
 The separation was pathetic, in that D yielded its talent in the battalion band to E, in exchange for more utilitarian personnel.
 The Headquarters Detachment, with companies E and F, took station in the Landes, south of Bordeaux, on the pine clad sand dunes bordering the Bay of Biscay.
-Headquarters was established at Mimizan-les-Bains in a building bearing the suggestive legend "Sans Souci" above the door.
+Headquarters was established at Mimizan-les-Bains in a villa bearing the suggestive legend "Sans Souci" (Without Trouble) above the door.
 E Company went into camp at once at Lamanchs, a mere loading point for turpentine and lumber 3 miles north of the beach resort and Company F found a similar location at Pleyres, 3 miles further north.

 Dogtag belonging to Sergeant Stephen T. Bailey, Company E, 4th Battalion